 Note: This program is not for recording activity.
 For recording projects, see the Music Recording Projects program.

-- support for projects that display exceptional creativity in composition and song-writing
+- projects that display exceptional creativity in composition and song-writing

-- projects that, in addition to the above, may contribute to arts education, public participation and community involvement in the arts in Ontario (e.g. composition for children’s choir)
+- projects that, in addition to the above, may contribute to arts education, public participation and community involvement in the arts in Ontario (for example, composition for children’s choir)

 - Self-directed creation: maximum $4,000